 The Unseen Advantages of Medical Grade Devices

 Medical grade devices offer numerous advantages over their consumer-grade counterparts.
 For instance, they lack exposed ports and are made of materials that can be sterilized, catering to the unique privacy and hygiene needs of the healthcare industry.

 The difference even extends to the touchscreens, where medical grade screens can withstand more abuse and don’t necessarily require an exposed finger to respond.

 When considering the total cost of ownership and the higher frequency of replacing consumer-grade devices, it becomes clear that medical grade devices are the more economical and reliable choice in the long run.

 This infographic aims to raise awareness about the crucial differences between medical and consumer-grade devices.
 For a more comprehensive guide to selecting the right POC device for your organization, consider downloading our in-depth eBook here.

-I also invite you to attend our Free Webinar on February 28th on Selecting the Right Point of Care Device.
-To learn more and to register, please visit here.
+We also invite you to attend our free webinar on “Selecting the Right Point of Care Device” on February 28th.
+To learn more and register, please click here.

-Thanks and happy hardware hunting!
+Thank you and happy hardware hunting!